-- Core concepts of their topic area as discussed in the textbook. - Connect the topic directly to Canadian Association of Social worker's Code of Ethics and/or Guidelines for Ethical Practice and/or the Alberta College of Social Workers Standards of Practice. - Use case examples to demonstrate the importance of the topic in practice. - Incorporate at least 5 academic journal articles that help support the case and/or topic. - Students will incorporate best practices for oral presentation (ie: use of visual aids, organization, and clarity)
+- Core concepts of their topic area as discussed in the textbook. - Connect the topic directly to Canadian Association of Social worker's Code of Ethics and/or Guidelines for Ethical Practice and/or the Alberta College of Social Workers Standards of Practice to case studies. - Use case examples to demonstrate the importance of the topic in practice. - Incorporate at least 5 academic journal articles that help support the case and/or topic.